msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ```
 function simulate(parameters, m::R) where {R <: AbstractRange{I}} where I <: Integer

-	# Number of parameter vectors stored in parameters
+	## Number of parameter vectors stored in parameters
 	K = size(parameters, 2)

-	# Generate K sample sizes from the prior distribution for M
+	## Generate K sample sizes from the prior distribution for M
 	m̃ = rand(m, K)

-	# Pseudocode for data simulation
+	## Pseudocode for data simulation
 	Z = [<simulate m̃[k] iid realisations from the model> for k ∈ 1:K]

 	return Z
 end
 ```

-Then, setting the argument `m` in [`train`](@ref) to be an integer range will train the neural estimator with the given variable sample sizes.
+Then, setting the argument `m` in [`train`](@ref) to be an integer range (e.g., `1:30`) will train the neural estimator with the given variable sample sizes.

 ## Loading previously saved neural estimators

 As training is by far the most computationally demanding part of the workflow, one typically trains an estimator and then saves it for later use.
 More specifically, one usually saves the *parameters* of the neural estimator (e.g., the weights and biases of the neural networks); then, to load the neural estimator at a later time, one initialises an estimator with the same architecture used during training, and then loads the saved parameters into this estimator.

-[`train`](@ref) automatically saves the neural estimator's parameters; to load them, one may use the following code, or similar:
+If the argument `savepath` is specified, [`train`](@ref) automatically saves the neural estimator's parameters; to load them, one may use the following code, or similar:

 ```
+using Flux: loadparams!

 θ̂ = architecture()
-Flux.loadparams!(θ̂, loadbestweights(path))
+loadparams!(θ̂, loadbestweights(savepath))
 ```

-Above, `architecture()` is a user-defined function that returns a neural estimator with the same architecture as the estimator that we wish to load, but with randomly initialised parameters, and the function `Flux.loadparams!` loads the parameters of the best (as determined by [`loadbestweights`](@ref)) neural estimator saved in `path`.
+Above, `architecture()` is a user-defined function that returns a neural estimator with the same architecture as the estimator that we wish to load, but with randomly initialised parameters, and the function `loadparams!` loads the parameters of the best (as determined by [`loadbestweights`](@ref)) neural estimator saved in `savepath`.